hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/61__shrImallalitAlAlitaH.md

 > vigatech{}chhaabhayakrodho yaH sadaa muk{}ta eva saH ..
 5\.28..
 >

-​Now, this dispels the  'sahaja-samAdhi-paxa' presented by someone.
+Now, this dispels the  'sahaja-samAdhi-paxa' presented by someone.
 Here it is said that dhyAna is needed.
 Again for you, see that the lack of ichchhA-bhaya-krodha can be supported for a specific time(in samAdhi and suShupti) in such GYAnI-yogI.
-This suppression is jIvanmukti and the GYAnI-yogI is another name of jIvanmukta. while GYAnI supported by us was not essentially yogI.​
+This suppression is jIvanmukti and the GYAnI-yogI is another name of jIvanmukta. while GYAnI supported by us was not essentially yogI.